Limited functionality available

 Amanda is Head of Tax & Trade Policy for Deloitte UK.
 She leads a team undertaking analysis and preparing insights across the spectrum of tax and trade matters including Budgets, technical consultations, trade negotiations and post-Brexit border rules.
 Amanda has held a wide number of roles during her career including leading client relationships, global representative to the OECD, mentoring and non-executive board roles.
 As well as previously being a partner at another Big 4 firm, she was in industry at Vodafone plc as global head of indirect taxes and responsible for managing tax value chain and centralisation initiatives.
 Amanda has an active home life with four children and is also passionate about horses, riding whenever free time permits and supporting the charity World Horse Welfare including volunteering as Trustee and Treasurer for 7 years.

-James is Head of International Trade at Deloitte.
-Based in the Tax & Trade Policy Group and Brexit Insights team, James works with clients from all sectors to help them understand what the UK’s evolving economic, foreign and trade policy agenda means for their decision-making, how they can maximise opportunities and mitigate risks.
-James was previously an Adviser to Deloitte and has wide-ranging experience in Westminster politics.
-He has served as a special adviser to two Secretaries of State for International Trade, and as a political adviser to the Conservative Party.
-He also held roles working for the then Chancellor of the Exchequer, at the UK Parliament and as a Director at a political consultancy.
-He holds a masters’ degree in public policy.
+James is a Director and Head of International Trade at Deloitte.
+Based in the Tax & Trade Policy Group, James works with clients from all sectors to help them understand what the UK’s evolving economic, foreign and trade policy agenda means for their decision-making, how they can maximise opportunities and mitigate risks.
+James was previously an Adviser to Deloitte.
+He has wide-ranging experience in Westminster politics, having served as a government Special Adviser, as a Political Adviser to the Conservative Party and holding roles working for the then Chancellor of the Exchequer, at the UK Parliament and as a Director at a political consultancy.
+James is an Expert Adviser to the government’s Trade Advisory Group on Professional Services.
+He has a master’s degree in public policy and is a Policy Fellow at the University of Cambridge.